 The community-spirited action for which he is probably best known is the organizational and financial backing he contributed to the first Calgary Stampede in 1912.
 When a rockslide devastated the mining community of Frank (Alta) on 29 April 1903, he was first to offer aid.
 After the town of Fernie, B.C., was wiped out by fire, he sent its citizens a freight car of food.
 During World War I he and his company contributed $50,000 to equip the Legion of Frontiersmen.
 After the war he was made an honorary member of the Calgary Aero (Flying) Club “in token of … [his] interest in aviation and his gift of two airplanes” to support the war effort.
 A substantial donation to the construction of the Canadian Memorial Church, built by the Revd George Oliver Fallis was to honour those who had served in the war.
 He contributed to Holy Cross Hospital in Calgary and gave 200 acres of land and a regular supply of meat to the Lacombe Home.
 While the Catholic church near the Lacombe Home was being painted at his expense, he noticed the shabby condition of the nearby Anglican church and told his workers to paint it too.
 He provided free office space in one of his Calgary buildings to the Western Stock Growers’ Association and helped improve western dairy herds by arranging to sell good Jersey and Holstein breeding stock to farmers on long-term payment schedules.
 He gave financial aid to two sisters struggling to establish the Braemar Lodge and supported talented artists.
 When Calgary celebrated his birthday in 1931, he announced that for each single unemployed man or woman in the city a ticket good for 50 cents, would be issued at his expense for the purchase of food and that to each married unemployed man he would give a five pound roast of beef.
 ‘I feel,’ he said, ‘that during the Stampede celebration and on the occasion of my 75th birthday, I would like to do something for the citizens who during these difficult times [the Great Depression] are unable to obtain employment.’”

 Married in 1901, Burns and Eileen (n Ellis) had one son.
 In 1936 their 30 year old son was found dead in his bed of a heart attack.
-Burns himself had suffered a stroke in 1935 and died less than six months after his son.
-He was buried in St Mary’s Cemetery in Calgary.
+Burns himself had suffered a stroke in 1935 He died fewer than 6 months after his son and was buried in St Mary’s Cemetery, Calgary.